buraksezer/olric/README.md

 * Thread-safe by default,
 * Provides a command-line-interface to access the cluster directly from the terminal,
 * Very simple package API,
-* Time-To-Live(TTL) eviction policy,
+* Offers a built-in Go client,
-* Offers an HTTP API with built-in Go client,
+* Gob, JSON and MessagePack are supportted by default as serialization format,
-* Provides a single-node lock implementation which can be used for non-critical purposes.
+* Simplicity as a key concept with a small set of features.

 ## Planned Features